monikastrah/431-2020/labs/lab07/lab07.md

 in PDS levels is explained by this model?
 How much more of that variation is explained than by the model including group membership alone?
 How do you know?

+# Session Information

+Please include a `sessionInfo()` chunk at the end of your document.

 ### Footnotes